totten/civix/README.txt

 For a new module-style extension or report-style extension, use:

-$ civix init-module com.example.mymodule
+$ civix generate:module com.example.mymodule
   (or)
-$ civix init-report com.example.myreport
+$ civix generate:report com.example.myreport CiviContribute

 You should tweak the "com.example.mymodule/info.xml" file.